kCottrell-dev/Group-Project/README.md

 ## Analysis Steps

-This section should restate the assignment and explain how you analyzed the requirements in order to develop a solution.
+We analyzed the requirements by looking at the list given to us on the canvas page.
+We know that we need to create a GUI and to create various functions to make our program function like a subway ordering system we have to use multiple different javafx functions in order to build this project.

 ### Design